 There comes a time in the off-season when whitetail deer hunters all over the country become obsessed with collecting deer antlers.
-This obsession corresponds with the time of the year when deer shed their antlers.
-If you are new to deer hunting and are eager to collect your first deer antlers, you are probably wondering when do deer shed their antlers.

-This is the million-dollar question that every hunter must find an answer to when the hunting season is over.
+This obsession corresponds with the time of the year when deer begin to shed their antlers.
+If you are new to shed hunting and are eager to collect your first deer antlers, you are probably wondering when do deer shed their antlers?
+This is the million-dollar question that every shed hunter must find an answer to when the hunting season is over.

 As a whitetail deer hunter, I have collected my fair share of deer antlers.
-And I have come up with several useful tips on how to find deer antlers.
-These are the tips I will be sharing with you in this article as well as exploring why deer shed antlers, how and when they shed antlers.
+One of my latest trophy antlers was taken in early winter by a 12-point buck I harvested with my bow.
+That’s why I have come up with several useful tips on how to find deer antlers.
+These are the tips I will be sharing with you in this article and exploring why deer shed antlers and how and when they shed antlers.

 How And Why Deer Shed Antlers?

 During the fall, the level of testosterone increases.
-The increase in testosterone corresponds with the mating season.
+The increase in testosterone corresponds with the mating season or rut.
 As the mating season ends in later winter, the testosterone levels in mature deer decrease.

-It is worth noting that the shedding of antlers does in no way harm or cause pain to a deer.
-Scientifically speaking, specialized cells known as osteoclast are responsible for the re-absorption of calcium from the bony part known as the pedicle.
+It is worth noting that the shedding of antlers does not harm or cause any pain to a deer.
+Scientifically speaking, specialized cells known as osteoclast are responsible for the reabsorption of calcium from the bony part known as the pedicle.

 The antler growth can take anywhere between four and five months.
-Once the antlers are fully grown, a hardened bony ring form at the base is causing an end to blood flow to the antlers.
+Once the antlers are fully grown, a hardened bony ring form at the base, causing an end to blood flow to the antlers.
 This results in the velvet color disappearing.

 So Why Do Deer Shed Their Antlers?

-The main reason the physical toll put on a deer’s body during the mating season.
-During the mating season, male bucks engage in fighting and chasing of female bucks.
+The main reason is the physical toll put on a deer’s body during the mating season.
+During the mating season, male bucks engage in fighting and chasing female bucks.
 All these activities usually take a physical toll on their bodies.
 When the mating season ends, the deer’s testosterone levels decrease because of the physical toll.

-When Do Deer Shed Their Antlers?
+When Do Deer Shed Their Antlers, Time, Factors, And Places?

 The shedding of antlers is highly dependent on where deer live.
-Deer that inhabit the colder regions of the country, i.e., the Northern part are usually the first to shed off antlers.
+Deer that inhabit the colder regions of the country, i.e., the Northern part, are usually the first to shed off antlers.
 In these parts, antler shedding can begin as early as mid to late December.

 Deer that inhabit the hot Southern States have to wait until the beginning of March to lose their antlers.
 In these areas, the antler shedding season can run from early March to mid-April.

 Contrastingly, deer in areas with poor nutrition tend to shed their antlers earlier in mid-December.
-The good nutrition helps maintain a deer’s testosterone levels for longer.
+Good nutrition helps maintain a deer’s testosterone levels for longer.